fire-archive/goxz/README.md

 Ideally, yes, since this is what the index field was built for.
 As such, it allows random access decompression, and thus parallelized decompression.
 The problem with the index is that it is located at the end of a xz-stream.
-What this implies is that, the decompressor must be able to seek to the end of the file to read the index and then seek back to the individual xz-blocks.
+This implies that the decompressor must be able to seek to the end of the file to read the index and then seek back to the individual xz-blocks.
 Since one of the primary applications of this library was for parallelized decompression in a streamed manner (where seek is not an available operation), this simply was not an acceptable solution.

 ### Why search for the xz-streams instead of the xz-blocks? ###
 The individual blocks lack a distinct magic number making it hard to accurately